Roger Clarke's Web-Site

 various stakeholders' interests and needs, and a holistic grasp of the market

 as a gestalt.
-The foundations would be laid for win-win-win strategies,
+The foundations would be laid for strategies that address the

 IS researchers consider many factors when selecting research topics to